-It is possible to close a trade using the close button on the trading platform.
+It is possible to close a trade in forex, stocks, indices or any other market using the close button on the trading platform.
 However, this means that you must be sat watching your trade all the time.
 This is time consuming and often not possible, not to mention the emotions that could be involved if you were to trade this way.

-The alternative is to place an order for your position to close should the market reach a certain level.
-If you are leaving an order to close at a profit, this is called a 'Take Proft' order.
+The alternative is to place an order for your position to close should the asset or forex pair you are trading reach a certain level.
+If you are leaving an order to close at a profit, this is called a 'Take Profit' order.
 An order to close at a loss is a 'stop loss.'

 What is the difference between a stop loss and a guaranteed stop loss?